-Zika Virus is a single-stranded DNA virus that belongs to the Flaviviridae family, the genus Flavivirus which also includes dengue, yellow fever, West-Nile and Japanese encephalitis viruses.
-These viruses are considered arboviruses, in which they are transmitted by infected arthropod vectors (such as mosquito) when they feed on an infected host, carrying the virus in their saliva and transmitting it into another host.
+The Zika virus is a single-stranded DNA virus that belongs to the Flaviviridae family, the genus Flavivirus, which also includes dengue, yellow fever, West Nile, and Japanese encephalitis viruses.
+The viruses are considered arboviruses, which are transmitted by infected arthropod vectors (such as mosquitoes) when they feed on infected hosts; they carry the virus in their saliva and transmit it.

 History of the Zika Virus

-The story of Zika Virus started in April 1947, when a group of scientists were observing the temperatures of rhesus monkeys as a part of a study hunting for a yellow fever virus in Zika forst of Uganda near Lake Victoria.
-One of the rhesus monkeys (identified as 766) developed mild pyrexia (39.7°C) and kept under observation.
-A blood sample was taken from rhesus 766 , and injected intracerebrally into a group of mice, where signs of sickness had been observed on them 10 days later after the injection, and a filterable transmissible agent was isolated from the brain of these mice.
+The story of Zika virus started in April 1947, when a group of scientists was observing the temperatures of rhesus monkeys as part of a study looking for a yellow fever virus in the Zika forest of Uganda near Lake Victoria.
+One of the rhesus monkeys (identified as Rhesus 766) developed mild pyrexia (39.7°C/103.4°F) and was kept under observation.
+A blood sample was taken from Rhesus 766 and injected intracerebrally into a group of mice.
+Signs of sickness began 10 days after injection, and the researchers isolated a filterable, transmissible agent from the brains of the mice.

-The first human case infected with Zika virus was identified in Nigeria in 1954 during an epidemic of jaundice that suspected to be yellow fever, where a 10 year old Nigerian female developed fever, headache, but no jaundice.
-The symptoms resolved spontaneously within three days.
-A sample of her blood was injected intracerebrally into a group of mice, later they developed signs of illness, and Zika virus was identified in them using neutralization tests.
+The first case identified a human infected with Zika virus was in Nigeria in 1954 during an epidemic of jaundice that was suspected to be yellow fever.
+A 10-year-old Nigerian girl developed fever and headache but no jaundice.
+Symptoms resolved spontaneously within 3 days.
+A sample of her blood was injected intracerebrally into a group of mice; they later developed signs of illness, and neutralization tests confirmed the presence of Zika virus.

-From 1951 to 1981, human cases of Zika virus infection had been reported across other African countries and parts of South East Asia.
+From 1951 to 1981, human cases of Zika virus infection were reported across other African countries and parts of Southeast Asia.

-From its discovery until 2007, only 14 cases had been diagnosed with Zika Virus Disease inside Africa and South Asia.
+From its discovery until 2007, only 14 people were diagnosed with Zika virus disease, in Africa and South Asia.

-The first outbreak of Zika virus outside Africa and Asia was reported in 2007 in the Federated Republic of Micronesia, where 49 cases had been confirmed to have the disease.
+The first outbreak of Zika virus outside Africa and Asia was reported in 2007 in the Federated Republic of Micronesia, where 49 people were confirmed to have the disease.

-In 2013, another outbreak occurred in French Polynesia with 333 confirmed cases, and it was associated to an increase in a serious neurological disease Guillain-Barre Syndrome.
+In 2013, another outbreak occurred in French Polynesia, with 333 confirmed cases, and it was associated with an increased incidence of a serious neurological disease, Guillain-Barre Syndrome.

-In 2015, a large outbreak of the virus was reported in Northeastern Brazil, and few months later, clinicians started to notice unusual increase in numbers of infants with microcephaly (small heads) that have been attributed to pregnant mothers infected with Zika Virus.
+In 2015, a large outbreak of the virus was reported in Northeastern Brazil, and a few months later, clinicians started to notice an unusual increase in numbers of infants with microcephaly (small heads), which had been attributed to pregnant mothers infected with the Zika virus.

-The virus started to spread from Brazil to much of South and Central America and the Caribbean.
+The virus started to spread from Brazil to much of South America, Central America, and the Caribbean.

 Transmission of the Zika Virus

-Zika virus is a mosquito-borne disease which spread mainly by the Aedes genus (Aedes aegypti and Aedes albopictus).
-The virus has been spreading inside many African countries and outside to America mainly through biting the infected mosquitoes to healthy people.
-These mosquitoes are very active during the daytime, but also can bite the people at night.
+Zika virus is a mosquito-borne disease spread mainly by the Aedes genus (Aedes aegypti and Aedes albopictus).
+The virus has been spreading inside many African countries and outside to the Americas, mainly through infected mosquitoes biting healthy people.
+The mosquitoes are very active during the daytime but also bite people at night.

-The main problem is that Zika Virus causes only mild flu-like symptoms that resolves spontaneously within days, therefore infected patients may not realize they have Zika Virus in their blood.
-An infected individual can also be a source of infection to healthy mosquitoes.
+Zika virus causes only mild flu-like symptoms, which resolve spontaneously within days.
+Therefore, infected patients may not realize they have the Zika virus in their blood.
+Furthermore, an infected individual can be a source of infection to healthy mosquitoes.

-In 2015, more than 3500 microcephalic cases have been reported in Brazil after the large outbreak of Zika virus there, and the virus was isolated from the amniotic fluid of at least two pregnant women, suggesting a strong relationship between Zika Virus and the microcephalic infants.
-It was suggested that mothers infected with Zika Virus during the early stages of labor can transmit the virus into her infants though the placenta.
+In 2015, more than 3,500 cases of microcephaly were reported in Brazil after the large outbreak of Zika virus there, and the virus was isolated from the amniotic fluid of at least 2 pregnant women, suggesting a strong relationship between Zika virus and the microcephalic infants.
+It has been suggested that mothers infected with Zika virus can transmit the virus to their infants through during pregnancy or during delivery.

-There have been two reported cases of sexually transmitted Zika Virus infection.
-It was found that the virus presents longer in semen than the blood.
+Two cases of sexually transmitted Zika virus infections have been reported.
+It has been found that the virus lasts longer in semen than in blood.

-There have been multiple cases reported to be infected with Zika Virus through blood transfusion in Brazil, but no cases have been reported in United States.
-These reports are currently being investigated.
+Several people have been reported to be infected with Zika virus through blood transfusions in Brazil, but no such cases have been reported in the United States.
+The reports are being investigated.

 Clinical Manifestations of the Zika Virus

-Zika virus can either cause mild flu-like illness or even no symptoms.
-About 1 in 5 people infected with Zika Virus will have non-specific symptoms, such as:
+Zika virus can cause mild flu-like illness or even no symptoms.
+About 1 in 5 people infected with Zika virus will have non-specific symptoms, such as: